dimasv28/Vortex/README.md

 - `colors` (`ColorMode`, defaults to `.single(.white)`) determines how particles should be colored over time.
 - `size` (`Double`, defaults to 1) determines how big particles should be compared to their source view, where 1 is 100% the original size.
 - `sizeVariation` (`Double`, defaults to 0) determines how much variation to allow in initial particle size, +/- the base `size` value.
-- `sizeMultiplierAtDeath` (`Double`, defaults to 1) determines how much bigger or smaller particles should be by the time they are destroyed.
-A value of 1 means the size won't change, whereas a value of 0.5 means particles will be half whatever their initial size was.
 - `stretchFactor` (`Double`, defaults to 1) determines whether particles should be stretched based on their movement speed.
 A value of 1 means no stretch is applied.

 Most of those are built-in types, but two deserve extra explanation.